On this page

 If the sales target is set at $20,000, then twice as many leads have to be converted, and pipeline analysis can be done to identify improvements to move prospects through the sales funnel better sooner.

-How to build a sales pipeline?
+How do you build a sales pipeline?

 1. Identify prospective market & target companies